scailable/sclbl-integration-sdk/postprocessor-c-image-example/README.md

 ## Defining the postprocessor

-Add the external postprocessor definition to the settings file at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/postprocessors/external_postprocessors.json` by adding the following object to the root object of the Json file:
+Create a configuration file at `/opt/networkoptix-metavms/mediaserver/bin/plugins/nxai_plugin/nxai_manager/postprocessors/external_postprocessors.json` and add the details of your postprocessor to the root object of that file.
+For example:

 ``` json
 {